 PLACES TO GO

-Go walk around the Meditation Center in Encinitas
+- Go walk around the Self Realization Fellowship‘s meditation garden in Encinitas

 - Check out Sunset Cliffs in Ocean Beach